Data Visualization examples

 Table: A set of figures displayed in rows and columns.

-Graph: A diagram of points, lines, segments, curves, or areas that represent certain variables in comparison to each other, usually along two axes at a right angle.
+Graph: A diagram of points, lines, segments, curves, or areas representing certain variables in comparison, usually along two axes at a right angle.

 https://dash.gallery/dash-wind-streaming/